wp-plugins/itro-popup/readme.txt

 This plugin is basic-user oriented, no code knowledge is required.

 MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
 [DONATE NOW](http://www.itro.eu/index.php/donate/)

+Like this plugin?
+Say it to your friend!
+Sustain free software! https://www.facebook.com/ITRO.Popup

+Any suggestions for new features implementation which you need?
+Need personal implementation for your businnes or your interest?
+Email to support.itro@live.com

 == Installation ==